 Third idea: Ventilate your room effectively

-To help maintain a comfortable temperature in your bedroom, ensure good air circulation.
+To help maintain a comfortable temperature in your bedroom, make sure there's good air circulation.
 To do this, install fans to create a draft and encourage sweat evaporation.
 Also, place a fan in front of an open window to create a more effective wind-cooling effect.
-If desired, you can also use a ceiling fan to improve air circulation throughout the room.
+If you wish, you can also use a ceiling fan to improve air circulation throughout the room.

 Fourth idea: Light and breathable cotton sheets